ryangwsimmons/WAMobile/README.md

 ## To-Do
-- Make more WebAdvisor features available in the app (schedules, financial account, etc.)
+- Make more WebAdvisor features available in the app (schedules, etc.)
 - Handle WebAdvisor login time-outs
 - Add app to the Play Store